authelia/authelia/docs/content/en/reference/guides/passwords.md

 customizable parameters including a memory parameter allowing the [cost](#cost) of computing a hash to scale into the future with better hardware which makes it harder to brute-force.

-For backwards compatibility and user choice support for the [SHA Crypt] algorithm (`SHA512` variant) is still available.
+For backwards compatibility and user choice support for the [SHA2 Crypt] algorithm (`SHA512` variant) is still available.
 While it's a reasonable hashing function given high enough iterations, as hardware improves it has a higher chance of being brute-forced since it only allows scaling the CPU [cost](#cost) whereas [Argon2] allows scaling both for CPU and Memory [cost](#cost).